Unbiased Carpet Buying Information for Homeowners

-Alan Fletcher - Consumer Advocate
+2021 by Alan Fletcher - Consumer Advocate

 "Sometimes locating all the carpet specifications you need to help you make wise and informed carpet-buying choices can be difficult, if not nearly impossible, depending on where you are shopping for carpet."

-First lets consider these three main carpet
+First lets consider these four main carpet specifications:

-÷ Pile Height = Density
+Face-Weight x 36 ÷ Pile Height = Pile Density

 this example, what we know is that the face weight is 30 ounces